What Platforms Pay Musicians the Most in 2024? Review of 22 Music Services

 Short-Form Sensation

 In the world where TikTok reigns supreme, Triller has emerged as a worthy competitor.
 Musicians can upload their tracks, and if they become part of a viral challenge or trend, the exposure can be immense.
-Like TikTok, it offers indirect ways of monetization through brand partnerships, promotions, and increased visibility leading to streams on other platforms.

 20. Resonate